-- The Premier League is an all encompassing league that is governed by Premier Floorball Inc and is open to all approved Premier Floorball clubs
+- The Premier Floorball League is an all encompassing league that is governed by Premier Floorball Inc., an Approved Affiliate Partner to Nova Scotia Floorball Federation.

 - These club leagues draw upon their recreational club players to find and form a competitive team based on various age brackets (i.e U19, U16, U14, U12).

-- These club competitive teams are entered into The Premier League (players on each club team must be actively registered in their community club to be permitted to play for their community club)
+- These club competitive teams are entered into The Premier Floorball League (players on each club team who are actively registered in their community Premier Floorball club play for their community within the Premier Floorball League)

-- Premier Leagues are designed to be the next level up above club leagues and are typically Premier Floorball Club recreational players who have been identified and chosen for their advanced floorball skills and game play.
+- Premier Floorball Leagues are designed to be the next level up above club leagues and are typically Premier Floorball club recreational players who have been identified and chosen for their advanced floorball skills and game play.

-- Games are scheduled during set times of the year, statistics are kept on players and goalies, play time is predetermined, competition is higher, two referees are required as well as a league convener (person assigned by Premier Floorball to oversee the league and ensure players follow rules of play as set out by the International Floorball Federation (IFF) and Floorball Canada (FC)).
+- Games are scheduled during set times of the year, statistics are kept on players and goalies, play time is predetermined, competition is higher, two referees are used as well as each match is overseen by a Premier Floorball League Convener (person assigned by Premier Floorball to oversee the league and ensure players follow rules of play as set out by the International Floorball Federation (IFF) and Floorball Canada (FC)).

-- Premier Floorball Leagues are more broad in geographic scale as they draw from communities of floorball clubs.
+- Premier Floorball Leagues are more broad in geographic scale as they draw from communities of Premier Floorball clubs.

-- Players are required to register with Floorball Canada as competitive members, and are put on a list of candidates to qualify for Floorball Canada’s national teams.
-P
+- Players must be register with Floorball Canada as competitive members, and are put on a list of candidates to qualify for Floorball Canada’s national teams.

-- Players must purchase all their equipment, team apparel and contribute towards all the expenses required to compete and develop their floorball skills (tournament registrations, training, team uniforms, insurance etc.)
+- Players must provide all their equipment, team apparel and contribute towards all the expenses required to compete and develop their floorball skills (tournament registrations, training, team uniforms, insurance etc.)

-- Premier Floorball leagues are used to identify higher caliber players that can play on a Provincial Floorball team to participate in National Championships.
+- Premier Floorball Leagues are used to identify higher caliber players.
+Nova Scotia Floorball Federation scouts players from these type of competitive leagues to identify players for their provincial team to participate in Floorball Canada’s National Championships.